amanzoni1/technical_task/README.md

 Two versions are implemented in the utils folder:

 - training_diffusers.py:
   A simpler training implementation using the Diffusers framework.
-This version is stable, although it may not provide the granularity of a full-from-scratch solution.
+  This version is working and leverages the train_text_to_image_lora.py file from the Diffusers GitHub repository.
 - training_transformers.py:
-  A more complex, custom training loop implemented using Transformers.
-This approach aims to train all components from scratch but has proven more challenging in terms of memory and precision management.
+  A more complex, custom training loop using Transformers.
+  Adapting many components was required, especially in building the compute_loss function— to correctly handle data collation, precision/device management, and the hidden input signature of PEFT-wrapped models.
+It’s not working yet.

 ### 3. Prompt Classification API

 For the prompt classification task, I initially tried a zero-shot classification approach but found that it struggled with ambiguous prompts.
-To address this, I fine-tuned a BART model specifically for distinguishing between image requests and casual conversation.
+To address this, I fine-tuned a BART model (utils/finetune_classifier.py) specifically for distinguishing between image requests and casual conversation.

 **Fine-tuning process:**